Wednesday, November 30, 2016

 Helleborus ‘BLT02’ is available commercially as Helleborus x ericsmithii ‘Angel Glow.’
 The new hellebore cultivar created by Blackthorn Nursery embellishes indoor and outdoor spaces, from winter to early spring, with abundant pink flowers and dark green leaves.

-Helleborus ‘BLT02’ image included in patent application filed Dec.
-15, 2008, with United States Patent and Trademark Office: Anthony Robin White and Susan Barbara White, Public Domain, via U.S. Patent and Trademark Office
+Helleborus ‘BLT02’ image included in patent application, filed Monday, Dec.
+15, 2008, as application number 12/316613, with the United States Patent and Trademark Office (USPTO); United States Plant Patent No. US PP21,093; Date of Patent June 22, 2010: Anthony Robin White and Susan Barbara White, Public Domain, via U.S. Patent and Trademark Office

 Acknowledgment